pseudospectators/WaveRange/README.md

     $ ./wrdec < outmeta

-  The contents of the command file inmeta substitute for the following interactive input:
+  The contents of the command file 'inmeta' substitute for the following interactive input:

    Enter input data file name [data.bin]: data.bin